mdn/content/files/en-us/mozilla/add-ons/webextensions/work_with_contextual_identities/index.md

 ## APIs for working with contextual identities

-To use the contextual identity features in extensions, you’ll work with two APIs:
+To use the contextual identity features in extensions, you'll work with two APIs:

 - {{WebExtAPIRef("contextualIdentities")}} which enable an extension to add, query, update, and delete contextual identities.
-- {{WebExtAPIRef("tabs")}} or more specifically {{WebExtAPIRef("tabs.create")}} which enables you to create a tab that uses a contextual identity’s container (cookies store).
+- {{WebExtAPIRef("tabs")}} or more specifically {{WebExtAPIRef("tabs.create")}} which enables you to create a tab that uses a contextual identity's container (cookies store).

 ## Permissions